Fastest rising Google food search? ‘Best foods for acid reflux’

 Consumers also took to Google to look for the best foods for an upset stomach (321%), skin and energy (both 131%).

 Along with the most popular food searches, the report also details when consumers are more apt to look up nutritional information and what they do with it.

 For example, analysts found that searches for the top 10 functional foods – foods with health-boosting properties like turmeric, ginger and manuka honey – peaked on Mondays when conducted on mobile devices, declining steadily by Friday.

 The theory goes that searches for nutritional information peak at the beginning of the week when people may be planning meals, making grocery lists or detoxing after an indulgent weekend.

 Likewise, for five of the top 10 trending functional foods, more than half were conducted on mobile phones.

 And it’s not just Google that yields answers.
 Consumers are also turning to YouTube for ideas.
-Beyond cooking, for example, bloggers show viewers how turmeric can be useful for teeth whitening, face masks and dying clothes.
+Beyond cooking, for example, bloggers show viewers how turmeric can be useful for teeth whitening in dubai, face masks and dying clothes.

 Here are some of the top recipe searches on Google over the last two years:

 Here are some of the top “how to” searches: